WebEngineering-FHNW/hs17-bewertete-uebung-velotout/docs/exercise/exercise.md

 and little script example on the net (W3school)

 Other comments:
-Unfortunelty I did not highlight the booking which are late. :'(
+Unfortunelty I did not highlight the booking which are late and I removed polymorphism (Media -> Cd, Books...)

 I'm particular proud of:
 my css-file (style.css and what i had by application.css)